log in, select “teams” tab, click on your team and select “Print game card” button below the roster

 Overview of Season

 Our U8 division will have two pools based on number of teams submitted divided equally.
 The U10 division will have two flights.
 Flight A is designed for experienced teams playing at the highest level of competition.
 Flight B is dedicated to teams with developing players to play at a balanced level of competition.
-NEW — Our U12 and U14 divisions will have 3 flights.
+Our U12 and U14 divisions will have 3 flights.
 Flight A will be for experienced teams.
-Flight B will be for developing teams and flight C will be for all girls teams.
-Flight A will play themselves twice as much as they play flight B. Flight B will play each other once and then an equal number of teams from flights A and C. Flight C will play themselves twice as much as they play teams from flight B. Flight A will not play Flight C. Please see the specifications chart for a summary or some of the FAQs for small-sided games.
+Flight B will be for developing teams and flight C will be for all girls teams (as long as there are at least 4 all girls teams entered.
+If not, then the C flight will be combined with the B flight).
+Please see the specifications chart for a summary or some of the FAQs for small-sided games.

 Your player’s age group is determined by his/her BIRTH YEAR.
 To determine what division your players are in, please take the later year of the season and subtract the birth year.
 For example: for the 2016-17 year, you take the 17 and subtract the birth year.
 So, a player born in 2004 for the2016-17 season would be 17-4 = 13, which would be a U13 player playing in our U14 division.
 You may also refer to the US Soccer Birth Year and Season Matrix.